nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+1. Deleting one assignment while some assignments are being shown
+1. Deleting multiple assignments while all assignments are being shown
+1. Deleting multiple assignments while some assignments are being shown

 1. _{ more test cases …​ }_

+### Setting reminders for assignments

+1. Setting reminders for assignments while all assignment are being shown
+   1. Prerequisites: List all assignments using the `list` command.
+Multiple assignments in the list. `Your reminders` is empty.

+   1. Test case: `remind 1` <br>
+      Expected: First assignment in assignment list is now displayed in `Your reminders` as well.
+Details of the assignment shown in the Message box.

+   1. Test case: `remind 0` <br>
+      Expected: No assignment is added into `Your reminders`.
+Error details shown int the Message box.

+   1. Other incorrect unremind commands to try: `remind`, `remnid 1`, `remind x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. Setting reminders for one assignment while some assignments are being shown
+   1. Prerequisites: List some assignments using the `list x` command (where x is number of days from current date such that only some assignments are shown).
+Multiple assignments in the list. `Your reminders` is empty.

+   1. Test case: `remind 1` <br>
+      Expected: Similar to `remind 1` test case when all assignments are shown.

+   1. Test case: `remind 0` <br>
+      Expected: Similar to `remind 0` test case when all assignments are shown.

+   1. Other incorrect unremind commands to try: `remind`, `remnid 1`, `remind x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. Setting reminders for multiple assignments while all assignments are being shown
+   1. Prerequisites: List all assignments using the `list` command.
+Multiple assignments in the list. `Your reminders` is not empty.

+   1. Test case: `remind 1 2` <br>
+      Expected: First and second assignment in assignment list is now displayed in `Your reminders` as well.
+Details of the assignments are shown in the Message box.

+   1. Test case: `remind 1 x` (where x is the assignment list index of an assignment that is found in `Your reminders`)<br>
+      Expected: No assignment is added into `Your reminders`.
+Error details shown int the Message box.

+   1. Other incorrect unremind commands to try: `remind`, `remnid 0`, `remind x x`, `...` (where x is the assignment list index of an assignment that is found in `Your reminders`)<br>
+      Expected: Similar to previous.

+1. Setting reminders for multiple assignments while some assignments are being shown
+   1. Prerequisites: List some assignments using the `list x` command (where x is number of days from current date such that only some assignments are shown)..
+Multiple assignments in the list. `Your reminders` is not empty.

+   1. Test case: `remind 1 2` <br>
+      Expected: Similar to `remind 1 2` test case when some assignments are shown.

+   1. Test case: `remind 1 x` (where x is the assignment list index of an assignment that is found in `Your reminders`)<br>
+      Expected: Similar to `remind 1 x` test case when some assignments are shown.

+   1. Other incorrect unremind commands to try: `remind`, `remnid 0`, `remind x x`, `...` (where x is the assignment list index of an assignment that is found in `Your reminders`)<br>
+      Expected: Similar to previous.

+### Removing reminded assignments

+1. Removing reminders for assignments found in `Your reminders` when `Your reminders` is non-empty
+   1. Prerequisites: `Your reminders` must contain at least 1 assignment.

+   1. Test case: `unremind 1` <br>
+      Expected: First assignment in `Your reminders` is removed from `Your reminders`.
+Details of the assignment shown in the Message box.

+   1. Test case: `unremind x` (where x is larger than reminded list size but less then the assignment list size) <br>
+      Expected: No assignment is removed from `Your reminders`.
+Error details shown int the Message box.

+   1. Other incorrect unremind commands to try: `unremind`, `unremnid 1`, `...`
+      Expected: Similar to previous.

+1. Removing reminders for assignments found in `Your reminders` when `Your reminders` is empty.
+   1. Prerequisites: `Your reminders` must not contain any assignments.

+   1. Test case: `unremind 1` <br>
+      Expected: No assignment is removed from `Your reminders`.
+Error details shown int the Message box.

+   1. Other incorrect unremind commands to try: `unremind`, `unremnid 1`, `...`
+      Expected: Similar to previous.

+### Automated updating of task list
+1. Assignments in task list

+   1. Prerequisites: `Upcoming tasks` must not be empty.

+   1. Test case: Add or edit an assignment with a deadline 1 minute after the current time (if your current time is 1229, set the deadline with the current date and time 1230).<br>
+      Expected: The first task in `Upcoming task` is now the assignment you just added/edited.

+   1. Wait till the current time passes the deadline (if deadline has time 1230, wait till the clock on your computer is 1230).<br>
+      Expected: The first task is removed from `Upcoming tasks`.

+   1. Test case: Add or edit an assignment with a deadline equal to the current time (if your current time is 1229, set the deadline with the current date and time 1229).<br>
+      Expected: The assignment you just added/edited is not found in `Upcoming tasks`.

+1. Lessons in task list
+   1. Prerequisites: `Upcoming tasks` must be empty.

+   1. Go to NUSMods and make a timetable with a lesson that has an end time before the current time.
+Import the timetable with the import command.
+      Expected: The first task in `Upcoming task` is now the lesson you just imported.

+   1. Wait till the current time passes the end time of the lesson (if end time is 1230, wait till the clock on your computer is 1230).<br>
+      Expected: The first task is removed from `Upcoming tasks`.

 ### Saving data

 1. Dealing with missing/corrupted data files